 Make a Tension Knot

 Make a tension knot by tying a half-hitch knot around the stitch that you just made on the back of the mesh.
 Then, pull the working thread to cinch up the thread tension.
-In the photo on the left, the white arrow points to my tension knot (be sure to click the photo for a larger view.)
+In the photo on the left, the white arrow points to the tension knot.

 Trim the thread about a half inch away from the knot.